Massaponax in Spotsylvania County, Virginia — The American South (Mid-Atlantic)

 1. Charles Dana.
 An interesting character, somewhat forgotten by history, yet an important player in the high echelons of the Federal government.
 Dana served as a special investigator, deputy Secretary of War, or simply War Department Official, depending on the source consulted.
 However, the marker incorrectly describes him as "the Secretary of War."
 (Submitted on November 12, 2007, by Craig Swain of Leesburg, Virginia.)

 2. John A. Rawlins.
 Another important, but often overlooked, figure in the high command of the Union Army.
 Rawlins served on Grant's staff from the early phases of the war to the very end.
-After the war, President Grant made him Secretary of War.
-He would die in office of tuberculosis.
-(Submitted on November 12, 2007, by Craig Swain of Leesburg, Virginia.)
+After the war, President Grant made (Submitted on November 12, 2007, by Craig Swain of Leesburg, Virginia.)

 Categories. • Notable Persons • War, US Civil •